mapmeld/osm-unicode-coverage/README.md

 Using OSM extracts from https://download.geofabrik.de/, find areas using each Unicode Block

-Lat/lng rounded to nearest three-digits to avoid over-density
+Lat/lng rounded to nearest two-digits to avoid over-density

 Currently: Antarctica, Australia/Oceania